What’s Stage 2 Pleural Mesothelioma?

 Mesothelioma patients diagnosed at stages 1 through 3 are usually eligible for surgery.
 Patients can expect to receive chemotherapy treatment or radiation therapy before or after surgery to shrink tumors and kill remaining unhealthy cells.

 If eligible, patients also have the option to participate in clinical trials.
 Clinical trials test new treatments on patients before the Food and Drug Administration (FDA) approves them.
 The purpose of clinical trials is to learn more about the disease and understand how new treatments affect pleural mesothelioma patients.

 Veterans with mesothelioma can take action without affecting their benefits.

 Stage 2 Pleural Mesothelioma Outlook

-Doctors base the prognosis, or projection, from other patients’ survival rates.
+Doctors base the prognosis, or projection, on other patients’ survival rates.
 Patients with stage 2 pleural mesothelioma have an average life expectancy of 19 months.
 According to the American Cancer Society, patients with stage 2 pleural mesothelioma have a 2-year survival rate of 38% and a 5-year survival rate of 10%.

-Mesothelioma stage is an essential factor in determining a patient’s prognosis, or life expectancy.
+The mesothelioma stage is an essential factor in determining a patient’s prognosis, or life expectancy.
 However, several other factors also affect prognosis.